 Federal law limits most government contracts for international air transportation of persons and property to air carriers certified by the Department of Transportation, to the extent that service is "available" from such carriers.
-Such an air carrier must be a United States citizen.
-A corporation qualifies as a citizen only if it is "organized under the laws of the United States or a State, the District of Columbia, or a territory or possession of the United States," no more than 25% of its voting interest is under foreign ownership or control and its president and two-third of its directors are United States citizens. § 9:5 Maritime industry subsidies Research References West's Key Number Digest, Admiralty ←1.6; Commerce ←82.30; Corporations ←1.1(3), 632; United States ←53(10) Foreign participation in government subsidized construction, reconstruction, or reconditioning of ships to be used in foreign commerce, but suitable for defense or military use in time of war or national emergency, is restricted by the fact that the Maritime Administration's construction differential subsidies are available only to "[a]ny proposed ship purchaser who is a citizen of the United States or any shipyard of the United States."
-Similarly, the Maritime Administration's operating differential subsidies are limited to "any citizen of the United States."
-For purposes of these programs, a corporation is deemed a United States citizen if Citizens of the United States own the controlling interest in the corporation; its chief executive officer, by whatever title, and the chairman of the board are United States citizens; a majority of a quorum of its directors are United States citizens (in the case of operating subsidies, however, all directors must be United States citizens); and the corporation is organized under the [Section 9:4] 149 U.S.C.A. § 40118(a).
-This restriction applies to travel between a point within the United States and a point outside the United States as well as to travel between points outside the United States.
+Such an air carrier must be a United States citizen.2 A corporation qualifies as a citizen under the governing statute, only if it is "organized under the laws of the United States or a State, the District of Columbia, or a territory or possession of the United States, [its] president and at least two-thirds of the board of directors and other managing officers are citizens of the United States," the corporation is "under the actual control of citizens of the United States," and "at least 75 percent of the voting interest [of the corporation] is owned or controlled by persons that are citizens of the United States."3 Even if the numerical citizenship criteria in the statute are met, an entity will still fail the U.S. citizenship test if DOT concludes that a non-U.S. citizen has actual control, based on the totality of the facts and circumstances of the carrier's financial and organizational structure and arrangements.4

+§ 9:5 Maritime industry subsidies

+Research References

+West's Key Number Digest, Admiralty \$\infty\$ 1.6; Commerce \$\infty\$ 82.30; Corporations \$\infty\$ 1.1(3), 632; United States \$\infty\$ 53(10)

+Foreign participation in government subsidized construction, reconstruction, or reconditioning of ships to be used in foreign commerce, but suitable for defense or military use in time of war or national emergency, is restricted by the fact that the Maritime Administration's construction differential subsidies are available only to "[a]ny proposed ship purchaser who is a citizen of the United States or any shipyard of the United States."
+Similarly, the Mari-

+[Section 9:4]

+1This restriction applies to travel between a point within the United States and a point outside the United States as well as to travel between points outside the United States.
 49 U.S.C.A. § 40118(a).
 This restriction is not applicable to employees of the State Department or the Agency for International Development when the transportation is between two points outside the United States.
 49 U.S.C.A. § 40118(d).

+[Section 9:5]

-[Section 9:5] 249 U.S.C.A. § 40102(a)(2).
+249 U.S.C.A § 40102(a)(2).